AneriPatel28/UsedCarMarketAnalysis/readme.txt

 To launch the dashboard:

-1. Navigate to the project folder where the `Project_PhaseII_pt2.py` file is located.
+1. Navigate to the folder where the `Project_PhaseII_pt2.py` file is located.
 2. Ensure the 'assets' directory is present in the same folder as `Project_PhaseII_pt2.py` to load all the images and styles for the dashboard correctly.
 3. Run the script using a Python interpreter: